This tutorial continues on from Introduction to R - Part 1.

 That looks good, although the column names could be a bit more informative.
 Let’s rename the HEIGHT column to HeightCM so we know the units of measurement.

-You can do this by assigning the new value to the 2nd position of names(dat2), like so:
+You can do this by assigning the new value to the 2nd position of names(dat2)

 names(dat2)[2] <- "HeightCM"